Jaret Reddick: Chuck E. Cheese

 In 2012, Chuck E. Cheese chose Reddick to be the new voice of their mascot, as part of a revamp for the character.
 He replaced Duncan Brannan in the role.

 Jaret Goes to the Movies

 In October 2015, Reddick started a podcast with family friend, Rich Coleman, called Jaret Goes to the Movies where they discuss a popular movie from their past each week.
-The show's cast has now been expanded to include Reddick's wife, Casey, Eric Dillow, Amy Pittsinger and Sean Timothy (producer).
+The show's cast was later expanded to include Reddick's wife, Casey Yant, as well as Eric Wade, Wil Vark and Sean Timothy.
+In 2016, the show was nominated for People's Choice Podcast Awards in the TV/Film category.
+The show ran regularly until July 2022, with Reddick announcing the show's end in February 2023.